China Ancient Trip, Day 11: Beijing

 From the east gate, this Long Corridor leads to the Hall of Prayer for Good Harvest

-The prayer hall was grounded on three tier marble paved level
+The prayer hall was grounded on three-tier marble-paved level

 The structure of the prayer hall has been built without a single nail